AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 ## Learning plans scoped by configurable roles {#scopeconfigure}

-In earlier versions of Captivate Prime, any Custom Role with permission to create learning plans could scope the learning plan for all types of user groups and Learning Objects.
+In earlier versions of Learning Manager, any Custom Role with permission to create learning plans could scope the learning plan for all types of user groups and Learning Objects.

 The scope setting used to be disabled when learning plan access was granted, which gave the user access to All Catalogs and All User Groups by default.

 All learning plans created by an Admin, by default, are applicable to all users.
 Users can also be assigned any Learning Object.
 On the other hand, users with Custom Roles have access to full scopes, for example, all catalogs, Learning Objects, or User Groups.
 This meant that admins were unable to create Custom Roles as expected that allowed access to Learning Plans for users with limited scope.

-In this update of Captivate Prime, you can create Custom Roles for Learning Plans that allow scoping of users and Learning Objects.
+In this update of Learning Manager, you can create Custom Roles for Learning Plans that allow scoping of users and Learning Objects.
 In other words, Learning Plans can be created with a limited scope that is derived from a custom admin's role scope.

 Now, an Admin can define or restrict the scope while granting learning plan management access.